GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks

 \Cref{fig:eval_phases} (a) also shows the individual measurements per phase.
 The third line in green shows how long the election takes.
 The time for the election overlaps with the blame broadcast, implying that the election requires the most time of the scheme.
-The red line, second from the top, shows when the \ac{bft} is finished. \Cref{fig:eval_phases} (b) and (c) show the message overhead per phase both in terms of count and sent out bytes.
+The red line, second from the top, shows when the \ac{bft} is finished. \Cref{fig:eval_phases} (b) show the overhead per phase in terms of message count.
 Note that we consider all messages for these measurements, i.e., including forwarded messages by nodes in between the route.
-Both graphs reveal that the election phase (green bars second from the left respectively) generates the most overhead both in message count and size in bytes.
-The total message overhead for $n=\num{100000}$ is \num{305.69}~messages (\SI{71.58}{kB}) per node.
-However, assuming a subsequent round with a jury already in place, the total message overhead without the election phase is reduced to \num{9.84}~messages (\SI{16.10}{kB}) per node.
-We also simulated malicious blames in the same manner and evaluate it subsequently.
+The graph reveals that the election phase (green bars second from the left respectively) generates the most overhead.
+The total message overhead for $n=100\,000$ is 333.01 messages per node.
+However, assuming a subsequent round with a jury already in place, the total message overhead without the election phase is reduced to 9.63 messages per node.